 When you start you have essentially two choices, unless you’re going into a partnership.
 That is to be a “sole trader” or a “limited company”

-As a sole trader you are the business, the business is you.
-All you need to get started is to tell HMRC that you are now a sole trader and at the end of the financial year submit your self assessment tax return.
+As a sole trader, you are the business, the business is you.
+All you need to get started is to tell HMRC that you are now a sole trader and at the end of the financial year submit your self-assessment tax return.

 If you decide to operate with a business name you just need to ensure that the name you choose is not being used by a limited company by looking on Company Check.
-Also check it is not a registered trade mark.
+Also check it is not a registered trademark.

-As a sole trader it is difficult to protect your business name.
+As a sole trader, it is difficult to protect your business name.
 One option is to register a “dormant” limited company.
 You have to file a zero return every year but an accountant will be able to advise you on this.

 I was mightily annoyed when my trading name got registered as a limited company!
 Especially as I had considered registering it as a dormant limited company but hadn’t actually got round to doing it.

-As a sole trader you have full control over the business, any profit you make is yours and there is less red tape for you to deal with so accountants tend to charge less too.
+As a sole trader, you have full control over the business, any profit you make is yours and there is less red tape for you to deal with so accountants tend to charge less too.

 But as a sole trader the law sees you and your business as one.
 So if your business goes into debt then your personal assets are at risk.
 If someone sues your business they are suing you.

 If that sounds too scary then consider registering a limited company.
 A limited company is a separate legal entity to you.
 Your liability is limited to the investment you made in the business.
-The limited liability is the main advantage over being a sole trader but there are others, such some tax advantages.
+The limited liability is the main advantage over being a sole trader but there are others, such as some tax advantages.
 Due to the way you take money out of the limited company as a mixture of salary and dividends you can pay less tax than if you were a sole trader once your income starts hitting the £25,000 mark.
-In addition as a limited company you can claim a wider range of expenses than self employed.
+In addition as a limited company, you can claim a wider range of expenses than self-employed.

 It is generally perceived that a limited company appears more “established” but do be aware your accounts do get published and are available for anyone to have a look!

-To register a limited company you need to find a unique name and then essentially fill out a form and pay the £13.
+To register a limited company you need to find a unique name and then essentially fill out a form and pay £13.
 Your accountant may do this for you for a fee or there are various other companies who offer services to help you register.

-As a limited company your registered business address is public knowledge so you may want to make it an address other than your home address.
+As a limited company, your registered business address is public knowledge so you may want to make it an address other than your home address.
 Mine is my accountant’s address and it is part of his service to me.
-There are other companies who offer virtual registered business addresses.
+There are other companies that offer virtual registered business addresses.
 This address should be on your website and all communications with clients and suppliers along with your registered business number.

 You also need a business bank account if you are a limited company, you cannot use a personal bank account for a limited company.